 The Company's derivative instruments include forward foreign currency contracts utilized to hedge a portion of its foreign currency inventory purchases as well as its general economic exposure to foreign currency fluctuations created in the normal course of business.
 The derivatives qualifying for hedge accounting are designated as cash flow hedges and valued using observable forward rates for the same or similar instruments (Level 2).
-Forward foreign currency contracts not designated under hedged transactions were valued at spot rates or forward rates for the same or similar instruments (Level 2).
-The duration of open forward foreign currency contracts designated for hedging range from 1 - 3 months and are classified in the balance sheet according to their terms.
+Forward foreign currency contracts not designated under hedged transactions were valued at spot rates for the same or similar instruments (Level 2).
+The duration of open forward foreign currency contracts range from 1 - 3 months and are classified in the balance sheet according to their terms

 It is the Company's policy to enter into derivative instrument contracts with terms that coincide with the underlying exposure being hedged.
 As such, the Company's derivative instruments are expected to be highly effective.
-Hedge ineffectiveness, if any, is recognized as incurred through other income (expense) in the Company's Consolidated Statement of Operations and Comprehensive Income (Loss) and amounted to \$179 and \$(90) for the three months ended May 31, 2012 and 2011, respectively.
+Hedge ineffectiveness, if any, is recognized as incurred through other income (expense) in the Company's Consolidated Statements of Operations and Comprehensive Income (Loss) and amounted to \$(27) and \$152 for the three and six months ended August 31, 2012, respectively, and \$9 and \$(81) for the three and six months ended August 31, 2011, respectively.